Rower Megan Del Pozzi representing WCC at NCAA Student-Athlete Leadership Forum

 “Rowing opened a lot of doors that I haven’t really considered before,” Del Pozzi said.
 “Looking back now, I’m much happier rowing than I could’ve been playing soccer and I apparently needed an injury to figure that out.”

 The student-athlete life

 Del Pozzi is from Shoreline, Wash., a suburb north of downtown Seattle.
 Unlike some of her teammates, she began rowing during high school.
 Each semester since her freshman year in college, she juggles 15 to 18 credits on top of six days of practices a week.

 “Megan has really grown a lot in the past year,” rowing team captain Alyssa Soete said.
 “She’s really good at advocating for our team and I think this particular role she’s chosen for really plays to her strengths.”

-Del Pozzi believes rowing has always been underrepresented on The Bluff because not that many students attend the team's races.
+Del Pozzi believes rowing has always been underrepresented on The Bluff, because not that many students attend their races.